|7 February 1915 New York Times|

 |With Boris and Nickolai on Long Island, August 1921|

-Dogs remained an important part of the life of Anna Case after her marriage to communications industry mogul Clarence H. Mackay in 1931, She continued to show dogs, and the couple were photographed often with their pooches.
+Dogs remained an important part of the life of Anna Case after her marriage to communications industry mogul Clarence H. Mackay in 1931, She continued to show dogs, and the couple was photographed often with their pooches.

 |With Brownie at the Westbury Dog Show September 1936.|